Robyn Nevin: Sydney Theatre Company and other

 Sydney Theatre Company is an Australian theatre company based in Sydney, New South Wales, which performs at The Wharf Theatre, the Roslyn Packer Theatre and the Sydney Opera House.
 Nevin was associate artistic director from 1984 to 1987, and first artistic director from 1999 to 2007, producing twenty plays.
 She has also acted in twenty-seven productions of the company.

+Theatre

 Melbourne Theatre Company

 Melbourne Theatre Company is an Australian theatre company based in Melbourne, Victoria, which performs at the Southbank Theatre, the Arts Centre Melbourne and the Malthouse.
 Nevin directed four plays in the 90s and she was the artistic director of the company with Pamela Rabe, Aidan Fennessy in 2012.
 She has also acted in fourteen productions of the company.